jphall663/gai_risk_management/README.md

 JailbreakingLLMs <a href="#chao-patrick-alexander-robey-edgar-dobriban-hamed-hassani-george-j-pappas-and-eric-wong-jailbreaking-black-box-large-language-models-in-twenty-queries-arxiv-preprint-last-revised-july-18-2024-httpsdoiorg1048550arxiv231008419">[Chao et al.]</a>\
 llmprivacy\
 mimir\
-TAP: A Query-Efficient Method for Jailbreaking Black-Box LLMs
+TAP: A Query-Efficient Method for Jailbreaking Black-Box LLMs <a href="#mehrotra-anay-manolis-zampetakis-paul-kassianik-blaine-nelson-hyrum-anderson-yaron-singer-and-amin-karbasi-tree-of-attacks-jailbreaking-black-box-llms-automatically-arxiv-preprint-last-revised-february-21-2024-httpsdoiorg1048550arxiv231202119">[Mehrotra et al.]</a>

 **Valid and Reliable**\
 Big-bench: Analytic entailment, Formal fallacies and syllogisms with